Welcome To BLUE STAR RECOVERY

-Staying sober after rehab needs careful planning and support.
+Staying sober after therapy needs careful planning and support.
 You also need to build healthy habits.
 This helps you handle daily life and the inevitable ups and downs it brings.

-Re-entering everyday life after rehab comes with its own set of challenges.
-While completing rehab is a significant accomplishment, maintaining sobriety in the real world requires ongoing effort and support.
+Re-entering everyday life after therapy comes with its own set of challenges.
+While completing therapy is a significant accomplishment, maintaining sobriety in the real world requires ongoing effort and support.

 Here are some of the most common obstacles individuals face during this transition: